samjaninf/windows-10-icons/README.md

 * Feb 20, 2017 Smile icon added

+## License

+This icon pack is dual-licensed under both the **Good Boy License** and the **MIT License**.
+You may choose to use it under either license.

-## Good Boy License
+### Good Boy License

-We’ve released the icon pack under the [Good Boy License](https://icons8.com/good-boy-license/).
+We've released the icon pack under the [Good Boy License](https://icons8.com/good-boy-license/).
 We invented it.
 Please do _whatever your mom would approve of:_
 * Download
 * Change
 * Fork.

 No tattoos!

+### MIT License

+Alternatively, you may use this icon pack under the terms of the MIT License.
+See [LICENSE.md](LICENSE.md) for the full license text.

 ## Author